Making Purchases With Credit Cards - The Best Credit Cards to Use

 Commonly Asked Questions About Making Purchases with Credit Cards

-When I make a purchase, can they ask for my address or phone number?
+When making a purchase with a credit card, can a merchant ask for my address or phone number?

 This hardly ever happens anymore, but sometimes merchants will ask you for this.
 Politely refuse.

 Law: There is no Federal law on the subject.
 According to Bankcard Holders of America, the laws of CA, DE, GA, MD, MN, NJ, NV, and NY prohibit recording personal information in connection with credit card transactions.
 Note the word "recording."
 Strictly interpreted, this means they can ask you to show a driver's license but can't write anything down from it.